Zaheer211/mongodb-query/README.md

     },
     {
       "name": "Custom field 2",
-      "value": ["module-1", "module-2", "module-3"] // This will be randomly set as module-1 to 4 with random length upto 5
+      "value": [{"name": "module-1", "data": "some other data"}] // This will be randomly set as module-1 to 5
-    }
+      // As type of value is array of any type so it can be like ["module-1", "module-2"] }
   ]
 }